Brane105/SQL-STATEMENTS-FUNDAMENTALS-/README.md

 PostgreSQL (SQL STATEMENTS)

-DOWNLOAD THE ZIP FILE TO GET ASSCESS TO CODE AND ITS EXPLAINATION 1.SELECT statements:
+DOWNLOAD DVDRENTAL.tar its the Table database dont open it you need to open it in SQL SERVER PGadmin 4 and all THE ZIP FILE TO GET ASSCESS TO CODE AND ITS EXPLAINATION
+1.SELECT statements:

 The SELECT Statement in SQL is used to retrieve or fetch data from a database.
 We can fetch either the entire table or according to some specified rules.
 The data returned is stored in a result table. ...
 This query will return all the rows in the table with fields column1 , column2.